 At McDonald's, however, you've got many cashiers to choose from, and waiting for your meal is usually a matter of minutes, if not seconds.
 The customers also can see that all staff are doing their job without taking frequent breaks: everything is all for customer satisfaction achieved as soon as possible.
 Instead of cashier desks, however, the customers nowadays have also machines for making orders, which accept payments, too.
 So indeed, if the order processing time has been a matter of minutes before, it's becoming a matter of seconds.
 The company, however, has gone even beyond that.
 When a customer walks in and does not know what to order, that increases the processing time drastically.
 With an app suggesting them a good meal option for the certain time of a day, however, the things are going to get much better.
 This might sound unreal a few decades ago, but now machines are sometimes much faster than people.
 This is why McDonald’s bought Dynamic Yield at $300M, becoming the largest company's deal for over the latest 20 years.

 Dynamic Yield is a startup company focusing on customizing sales AI development.
-This will help McDonald's create multiple menu options basing on the time of a day, the weather, and the certain McDonald's point workload.
+This will help McDonald's (NYSE: MCD) create multiple menu options basing on the time of a day, the weather, and the certain McDonald's point workload.
 Thus, the customer will get their order faster, while the number of customers for the company will get increased.
 This, in its turn, will boost the company's earnings and dividends.
 This news is only bad for the competition.

 Speaking of the competition, such as Jack in the Box (NASDAQ: JACK), Habit (NASDAQ: HABT), Shake shack (NYSE: SHAK), and Yum (NYSE: YUM), they won't be able to beat McDonald's in terms of prices.
 Meanwhile, new techs by Dynamic Yield are also going to help the company dominate.
 The order machines will enable saving up on wages, which, thinking on the overall stuff count of 210K, is very much effective.